 What is Crème Brûlée?

 If you’ve never had crème brûlée, you really are missing out on one of life’s most incredible treasures.
-Crème brûlée is a baked silky smooth custard underneath a layer of caramelized sugar.
-It is a tradition in my family.
+Crème brûlée is a baked silky-smooth custard underneath a layer of caramelized sugar.
+It is a longstanding tradition in my family, using this simple recipe, and it never fails to impress everyone all over again.

 Equipment You'll Need